With the remaining pumpkin I made these and my granddaughter thought the mini ‘pies’ were the best. Add whipping cream and you have your very own pie.

 This is a recipe I love to use with my Christmas baking.
 Don thinks it should be made much more often but……

 This has the option of using golden raisins, chopped pecans or even using both.
 The choice is yours.
+To make 30 tarts, just double the ingredients.

 - 1/2 cup butter